-Linux is one of the largest shared and the most widely ported free operating system kernels, which runs on a huge range of systems from computers to smartwatches and gas pumps, and runs also on most of the websites from big to small and professional to personal.
-So, infact Linux is everywhere.
-When you search on Google, you use Linux; when you buy metro tickets, you use Linux; even your wifi router is powered by Linux; not only this, all your smart devices, your android phone and tablet all are powered by Linux.
-So download and use it since entire internet is powered by Linux.
+Linux is one of the largest shared and the most widely ported free operating system kernels, which runs on a vast range of systems from computers to smartwatches and gas pumps, and also runs on most of the websites from big to small and professional to personal.
+So, Linux is everywhere.
+When you search on Google, you use Linux; when you buy metro tickets, you use Linux; Linux powers even your wifi router; not only this, all your smart devices, your android phone and tablet all are powered by Linux.
+So download and use it since the entire internet is powered by Linux.

 Once again Happy Birthday to Linux!